Pontoon Windshields: How to Choose a Windshield, Rain Shield or Enclosure

 Their full pontoon enclosures and rain shields will keep you and everyone else on board safe and sound in a rainstorm.
-For instance, the Marine Mooring rain shield is made with 20-gauge, clear, marine plastic and gray polyester framing, and it attaches easily to your existing Bimini or hard top with turnbuckles and snaps.
-It's difficult to move, even by the most ferocious weather conditions.
-You can also consult our full guide to pontoon enclosures here!
+The Marine Mooring rain shield is made with 20-gauge, clear, marine plastic and gray polyester framing.

 3. Get Your Replacement Windshield Support Bars

-Once you've got your plexiglass windshield, it's time to ensure it's well supported.
+Once you've got your plexiglass pontoon boat windshield, it's time to ensure it's well supported.
 The last thing you want happening, when trying to get back to the marina in a rainstorm, is for your windshield to become unlatched.
-Nobody wants to go home in a messy, soggy pontoon.
+Nobody wants to go home in a messy soggy pontoon.

-Make sure you have replacement windshield support bars on board, just in case. are anodized aluminum with nylon fittings, with chrome-plated zamak feet, and sold in single units.
+Make sure you have replacement windshield support bars on board for those "just in case" moments.
+They're made of anodized aluminum with nylon fittings, chrome-plated zamak feet and sold in single units.
 The standard bars are 16 inches in length, but they do come in various sizes.